ellmetha/django-machina/docs/getting_started.rst

 * `South`_ 1.0.1 or higher if you are using Django < 1.7

-.. warning:: While *django-machina* is compatible with Django 1.5.x, this version of Django
+.. warning:: While *django-machina* is compatible with Django 1.5.x and Django 1.6.x, these versions of Django
-             is no longer supported by the Django team.
-Please upgrade to Django 1.6.x or 1.7.x immediately.
+             are no longer supported by the Django team.
+Please upgrade to Django 1.7.x or 1.8.x immediately.

 .. note::